 The journey that a song makes between one artist's or a group of artist's heads, to the glossy, perfected track that we have at the top of our favourites list, is too often overlooked and underappreciated.
-The world of music production is a massive, beautiful, scientific, limitless art that is just waiting for you to get stuck into, and now at UEA we have the facilities, local expertise and community to welcome you to it with!
+The world of music production is a massive, beautiful, scientific, limitless art that is just waiting for you to get stuck into, and now at UEA we have the facilities, local expertise and community to welcome you to it with.

-Other than this, we are at minimum a society with a shared interest, and we'd love to welcome anyone into our group who is like-minded, regardless of their musical (or mixing!) preferences or ability.
+At minimum, we're a society with a shared interest, and we'd love to welcome anyone into our group who is like-minded, regardless of their musical (or mixing!) preferences or ability.

 Charlie Bernardin - President

-George Gavoyannis - Vice President
+Duy Nguyen - Vice President

-Alice Walker - Treasurer
+Cai Beacham - Treasurer

 Tyler Brooker - Health and Saftey officer

-Ed Peters - Union Council rep.
+Alfie Goodland - Union Council rep.

 Riley Fitzgerald - Publicity officer